 - You can't apply for a new credit card or loan until you've fully repaid your credit card debt.

-- Your name will be reported to the CCAP and credit bureaus and kept in their files, which lenders use for credit evaluations and decisions.
+- Your name will be reported to the CCAP and credit bureaus and kept in their list of delinquent credit card holders in the Philippines, which lenders use for credit evaluations and decisions.

 If you miss paying for two consecutive months, your credit card amnesty will be canceled and considered in default.
 The IDRP has a Default One, Default All policy, which means defaulting with one bank will cancel the IDRP arrangement with the other banks.
-You also can't apply again for IDRP.
+When this happens, you can't apply again for IDRP.